Stuart-Honour-HCL/DirBestPractices/README.md

 ## Etiquette:
 1. **Always say why** - Explain why something is best practice.
 Ensure the [five whys](https://en.wikipedia.org/wiki/Five_whys) are either stated explictly or easily deducible.
 Ensure the link to project goals is provided (see [wiki](https://github.com/Costin-hcl/DirBestPractices/wiki) for matrix).
 See section *Why the current HTML format in GitHub repo was chosen?* as an example.

-2. **Be clear and succinct** - Best practices are not a place to write essays.
+2. **Be clear and concise** - Best practices are not a place to write essays.
 Say what you need to say in as few words as possible.
 Be clear and **define terms** that may not be known by everyone, including acronyms.

 3. **Always provide references** - If best practices are extracted from a documentation article or blog, provide the link.
 It's only fair to credit the original authors.